Join us at our Adult Learning Open Evening to discover our higher education and part-time courses.

 If you are a full-time student, then you will be able to benefit from one of the college’s travel deals, these are available regardless of age or income.
 Please complete the attached application form on the link(s) below.

-The College offer a 25% discount to the advertised price on the Stagecoach webpage for the StudentRider GOLD ticket ONLY, we do not offer further discounts for the local Basingstoke zone tickets.
+The College offers a 25% discount to the advertised price on the Stagecoach webpage for the StudentRider GOLD ticket ONLY, we do not offer further discounts for the local Basingstoke zone tickets.

-If you are interested in obtaining a 25% discount then please complete the attached application form and return it to the welfare office along with your payment for the first term.
-We can offer 7 monthly instalment plans for the Student rider Gold tickets if this is preferred, we will then order your bus pass on your behalf and apply the discount at the time of purchase,
+If you are interested in obtaining a 25% discount then please complete the attached application form (to be released when 24/25 prices are available) and return it to the student services office along with your first payment.

 The College can offer a 40% Discount on Scholarly Season SWR season tickets.